Thomas is the UK National Tier 2 High Performance Computing Hub in Materials and Molecular Modelling.

 Submitting a job§

-A job on Thomas must also specify what type of job it is (Gold, Free, Test) and the project it is being submitted for.
+Jobs no longer need to specify what type of job it is (Gold, Free, Test) or the project it is being submitted for.
 (See Budgets and allocations below.)

 Note: the memory you request is always per core, not the total amount.
 If you ask for 128GB RAM and 24 cores, that will run on 24 nodes using only one core per node.
 This allows you to have sparse process placement when you do actually need that much RAM per process.